 Here are 5 ways music can help you through the Christmas season:

 1. Introduce new music into your personal soundtrack.
 With today’s technology and on-demand music services, Christmas is a great time to access brand new music in order to massage your auditory cortex and your imagination.
 Music stimulates creativity by increasing blood and oxygen flow to the brain – transforming a sleepy brain into a stimulated brain.
 We often feel happiest when we embrace our creativity and music can help us get there.

-2. Listen to seasonal music with no lyrics and perhaps a new rhythm.
+2. Listen to seasonal music with no lyrics and perhaps a new groove.
 If you are a non-preferred-Christmas-listener (NPCL) but your mom is coming over to bake her best shortbread, try instrumental Christmas music with a unique beat (e.g., reggae).
 Music has the capacity to change our emotional state.
 Changing a negative or resistant emotional state is at the root of getting into a positive, productive state.
 This can be particularly helpful during cookie baking season.

 3. Listen to music that soothes you and that can help you de-stress during this high stress season.
 The right music relaxes the mind and lowers cortisol levels.
 When used intentionally, there is ample evidence to suggest music can make a difference in lowering anxiety and reducing your stress.
-Some research suggests that 20 minutes of listening to music that soothes you equals 10 mg of valium.

 4. Use music to feel connected to those you cannot be with in person.
 Music is a powerful anchor and roots people into the moment, helping their memory to maintain important data for later, and helping them feel more connected to those they care about, even when separated by death or distance.
 Music can boost memories while allowing our brain to access its reserves and remember important events and information.